GLOBAL MARKETS-World shares retreat as investors shun risk

+BRIEF-Vanguard Group reports 6.45 pct passive stake in Square Inc - SEC filing

-* Kirk Wycoff appointed as Banc Of California director Source text for Eikon: Further company coverage:
+* Vanguard Group Inc reports a 6.45 percent passive stake in Square Inc as of December 31, 2016 - SEC filing Source text for Eikon: Further company coverage:

 * Global shares retreat as Wall St drops